WimbledonLabs/shmlox/README.md

 # shmlox
-A Zig implementatino of the Crafting Interpreters Lox Language
+A Zig implementation of the Crafting Interpreters Lox Language